 10 pages, one sheet folded, risograph, 4.25 x 2.75 inches

-This comic began during a phone call with my cousin.
-I was doodling a bear’s face in my notebook.
-I texted it to her.
-But it wasn’t finished.
-I drew a panel just behind it.
-My cousin thought it was strange, the bear’s floating head.
-I thought it was dreaming.
+This comic began during a phone call with my cousin, when I doodled a bear’s face in my notebook.
+My cousin thought it was strange, the bear’s floating head, but I figured it was dreaming.

-I opened one of its eyes, texted it to her.
-The bear started remembering its body, as it was waking up.
+I opened one of its eyes.
+The bear started remembering its body.
 My cousin said it looked very cozy.
-I redrew it standing slowly in front of the panel, which might have been its dream or led to its reality.
-Then, the bear moved toward the full-flowing stream.
+I erased and redrew it standing in front of a panel, which might have been its dream or waking reality.
+The bear moved toward the full-flowing stream.
 Still sleepy, my cousin surmised.

-I settled on the one-sheet format because I liked the vast, uninterrupted snow-white space… and it kept me from making the quiet sequence needlessly elaborate.
+The one-sheet format offers a vast snow-white space and kept me from making the quiet sequence needlessly elaborate.

-This comic began during a phone call with my cousin.
-I was doodling a bear’s face in my notebook.
-I texted it to her.
-But it wasn’t finished.
-I drew a panel just behind it.
-My cousin thought it was strange, the bear’s floating head.
-I thought it was dreaming.
+This comic began during a phone call with my cousin, when I doodled a bear’s face in my notebook.
+My cousin thought it was strange, the bear’s floating head, but I figured it was dreaming.

-I opened one of its eyes, texted it to her.
-The bear started remembering its body, as it was waking up.
+I opened one of its eyes.
+The bear started remembering its body.
 My cousin said it looked very cozy.
-I redrew it standing slowly in front of the panel, which might have been its dream or led to its reality.
-Then, the bear moved toward the full-flowing stream.
+I erased and redrew it standing in front of a panel, which might have been its dream or waking reality.
+The bear moved toward the full-flowing stream.
 Still sleepy, my cousin surmised.

-I settled on the one-sheet format because I liked the vast, uninterrupted snow-white space… and it kept me from making the quiet sequence needlessly elaborate.
+The one-sheet format offers a vast snow-white space and kept me from making the quiet sequence needlessly elaborate.

 books